akamai/akamai-security-research/README.md

 -------
 Copyright 2022 Akamai Technologies Inc.

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use any of the files in the Akamai Security Research repository except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0